KunjPathak12/Covid-19-Analysis-Visualization-and-Prediction/README.md

 I have uploaded the notebook without the output because of the longer output it may can get messy so you can always install the mentioned libraries and run the notebook for the output

 For Data set  GOTO  [https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset]

+Python Libraries for Data analysis
+Matplotlib
+Pandas
+NumPy

+Python Libraries for Visualization
+Plotly
+Seaborn
+Folium

+Python Prediction Libraries
+Prophet